SamiSaade/benchmark-visual/README.md

 A small tool to visualize the benchmark.json data obtained from the FFT and Biquad benchmark.
 You can plot, tabulate, and rank and export them into pdf or latex format.

-_This was used as in my dissertation with Steinberg Media Technologies GmbH at Queen Mary University_
+_This was used in my dissertation with Steinberg Media Technologies GmbH at Queen Mary University_

 ### How to visualize your benchmark data: